 For example, if you have a fitness clothing brand, you can review fitness apps.
 These align well with your business, because people interested in these apps, will most likely also be interested in sportswear & this way you can reach those potential customers whilst associating your brand more with that industry.

-16. Host a Q&A session – YouTube Video Ideas for your Business
+16. Host a Q&A video session for your Business

 Similarly, to answering a specific question, a Q&A session can cover multiple questions that might not fill up one video.
 And even if you’re just starting out, you can still answer common questions found within your industry.
 A great place to find these types of questions can be done by simply visiting competitors’ FAQs page, & then searching for similar results, or to use a Q&A site like Quora.